Bass Anglers for Saltwater Conservation – an advocacy coalition of angler groups – wanted to grow their advocacy base.

 For an additional net-zero-cost promotion, they advertised the sweepstakes in booth space at events they’d already planned to be at, such as fishing tournaments and trade shows.

-“The opportunity to win a prize made our trade show promotions significantly more successful, with more people stopping to talk with us about our issue,” says Roebuck.
+“The opportunity to win a prize made our trade show promotions significantly more successful, with more people stopping to talk with us about our issue,” said Roebuck.

 In total, they sent three email blasts to their advocacy base, urging them to enter the competition and send a letter to their two senators.
 They also posted about the competition about 15 times on Facebook/Twitter, and focused heavily on getting people to sign up at trade show booths.

-“Since our primary goal was to reach new advocates, we focused most of our efforts on live event activation,” says Roebuck.
+“Since our primary goal was to reach new advocates, we focused most of our efforts on live event activation,” said Roebuck.

 At the end of the two months, Bass Anglers for Saltwater Conservation had 1,857 entrants send a total of 4,335 letters to the U.S. Senate by way of the contest.